 Nuclear medicine technology is a medical process that uses imaging equipment to diagnose and treat a patient.
 Examples of imaging procedures are positron emission tomography (PET) and electrocardiogram (ECG).

-You might also be referred to as an isotope technologist or radioisotope technologist because you work with radioactive isotopes and radioisotope equipment.
+Since you work with radioactive isotopes and radioisotope equipment some roles may refer to the position as an isotope technologist or radioisotope technologist.
 You also give radiopharmaceuticals to patients before an imaging procedure, then use a specialized camera to create images where the radiopharmaceuticals show within the tissues and organs of the patient.

 A nuclear medical technologist typically works with patients scheduled for imaging procedures or who need radiation treatment for a disease such as cancer.
 As a nuclear medicine technologist, you’ll prepare the correct radiopharmaceutical dosage and administer it to the patient.
 Using imaging equipment, you’ll scan the areas of the body that the patient’s health care provider requested.